 Bobigny leisure port, "Summer on the canal festival 2015" © Xavier Testelin

 For a third consecutive year, the temporary Port de loisirs is set up in Bobigny on the banks of canal de l’Ourcq, opposite the Parc de la Bergère.
 This vast redeveloped space on the banks of the canal de l’Ourcq in Bobigny, straddling the parc de la Bergère, Miko wasteland and new town developments stretch out over 50,000 m².

-In 2017, from 8th July to 27th August, festivities will be on each weekend, day and night : guinguettes, dance balls, dance classes, concerts, DJ sets, shows… and workshops for all.
+In 2018, from July 7th to August 26th, festivities will be on each weekend, day and night: guinguettes, dance balls, dance classes, concerts, DJ sets, shows… and workshops for all.
 Stands, foodtrucks and refreshment bars (BBQ, street food, local bars…) all will be at the visitor’s disposal.

 Hosted all summer long by Seine-Saint-Tourism in partnership with several cultural players in the department, Port de loisirs, a temporary set up in Bobigny is a logical continuation of an event launched by Est-Ensemble, in association with the developer Séquano Aménagement, to highlight and promote the area Plaine de l’Ourcq.

 La Halle Papin, a former factory, derelict for several years now and measuring 2,300 m² , has been taken over by the group Soukmachines.
 Festivities, major events but also exhibitions and workshops will be held here all summer long.

 La Station, a former mining station near the ring road, hosts a summer musical stage and the group Mu.
 Every week-end, groups, record labels and music groups will take turns in the spaces developed outside for the occasion.